TestForkAccount/CodeReviewExample/README.md

 Make some code changes and push those changes to your branch.

 Git bash:
-- Make sure you have added all files you want to push to your branch by doing `git add --all`
+- If you are adding a new file, remember to type in `git add 'filename'`
 - Type in `git commit -m "[Commit Message]"` to commit your changes
+- Type in `git pull origin master` to pull changes from master into your branch
 - Type in `git push -u origin [name_of_your_new_branch]`

 Git ui:
 - Add the files you need from the gui
 - Commit changes and add a commit message
+- Pull master into your branch.
 - Push your changes to the branch

-## Pull from master and create a pull request
+## Create the pull request
-Now it is time to pull from master, you have made your change now, but we need to check up on the master branch

-- `git pull origin master` to pull changes from master into your branch.

 Now you have the newest master, and you have your local changes.
 Now we need to get them into master.

 - Navigate to github.com and find your repository.
 - Click on the tab 'Pull requests'
 - Click on 'New pull request'
-- Set your 'base' to master and 'compare' to your branch
+- Set your 'base' to master and 'compare' to your branch - Remember to set the base as your forked repository and not where you forked the repository from.
 - Click on 'Create pull request'
 - Fill in information about the pull request, what you have done.
 - Click on 'Create pull request'